 Naofumi and his party are the best part of this show.
 I can’t necessarily say that they are the best-written characters.
 But they are consistently written okay.
 Naofumi embraces the villain role but always still shows his true, kinder side.
 The fact that he is the victim in the grand scheme of things comes into play a lot.
 His feelings and inner monologues echoed my feelings about the scenario and the other characters almost always.
 I like how he was portrayed throughout the series.

 The last member of the party is Melty.
 She joins a little later but she’s still pretty prominent.
 Her relationship with Filo is cute and her character’s social standing makes for some of the best conflicts in the show.
 I disliked her early interactions with Naofumi.
-She seemed almost completely blind to the fact of the matter of how Naofumi has been framed and treated by the King and Malty.
+She seemed almost completely blind to the fact that Naofumi has been framed and treated by the King and Malty.
 It was very annoying to watch, thankfully (at least with her) it doesn’t last that long.